martinwss/martinwss.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Martin Weiß is a PostDoc for Psycholog at the University of Würzburg.
+Martin Weiß is a PostDoc for Psychology at the University of Würzburg.
 {style="text-align: justify;"}